tseiman/org.openhab.io.caldav/README.md

 ## Notice
 - CalDAV IO binding is beta and just tested on openHAB 1.8, on a few systems and needs more review
-- CalDAV IO has as well a persistence part: [org.openhab.io.caldav] (https://github.com/tseiman/org.openhab.persistence.caldav)
+- CalDAV IO has as well a persistence part: [org.openhab.persistence.caldav] (https://github.com/tseiman/org.openhab.persistence.caldav)

 ## Compatibility
 - openHAB 1.8 (tested)